atollee/atollee-testkit-fhir-r6/README.md

-# atollee FHIR R4 Server Testkit
+# atollee FHIR R5 Server Testkit

-This testkit is designed to run a comprehensive suite of tests against a FHIR R4 server implementation.
-It includes OAuth 2.0 authentication, various FHIR operations, and configurable settings to adapt to different server capabilities.
-The purpose of this testkit is to help FHIR server implementers and maintainers ensure their servers comply with the FHIR R4 specification and best practices.
+This kit runs a comprehensive suite of tests against FHIR implementations, featuring OAuth 2.0 authentication, various FHIR operations, and configurable settings to accommodate different server capabilities.
+It helps implementers and maintainers ensure their servers comply with the FHIR R5 specification (with substantial support for R4) and follow best practices.

 ## Features

-- Extensive test coverage for FHIR R4 operations
+- Extensive test coverage for FHIR R5 (and R4) operations
 - OAuth 2.0 authentication support with browser automation
 - Configurable settings to accommodate different server capabilities
 - Batch and transaction testing